The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Conclusions

-During our analysis we keep the growth rate, $f$, constant in all cases, effectively ignoring the scale dependence for modified gravity and massive neutrino cosmologies.
-We use the expected \LCDM{} value, $f=\Omega_m^{0.55}$, for all simulations to keep the study consistent, and instead investigate if this choice gives visible biases in our model fits.
+During our analysis, we kept the growth rate, $f$, constant in all cases, effectively ignoring the scale dependence for modified gravity and massive neutrino cosmologies.
+We used the expected \LCDM{} value, $f=\Omega_m^{0.55}$, for all simulations to keep the study consistent, and instead investigated if this choice gives visible biases in our model fits.
 As recapped above, all model-data fits perform similarly for the different simulations.
-The linear velocity profile did however show a slight improvement for the \fofr{} simulations, especially visible for the pure \ISIS{} run.
-We therefore tried varying the value of $f$ in this model to see if this could further improve the fit.
-For the voxel void definition, which already overestimates the clustering, increasing $f$ to values more in line with expectations for \fofr{} modified gravity only contributes to further mismatch between the model and the simulation data.
+The linear velocity profile does, however, show a slight improvement for the \fofr{} simulations, especially visible for the pure \ISIS{} run.
+We, therefore, tried varying the value of $f$ in this model to see if this could further improve the fit.
+For the voxel void definition, which already overestimates the clustering, increasing $f$ to values more in line with expectations for \fofr{}-modified gravity, only contributes to further mismatch between the model and the simulation data.
 For the spherical void definition, which suffers less from the effect of a sparse tracer sample, increasing $f$ can give a better fit.
 This only shows that the choice of void finding algorithm and the current sparse tracer sample issue in the void velocity modelling is important and must be consistently handled before possible effects of a different growth rate in the various simulated cosmologies can be resolved.

-For all the \ANUBISIS{} simulations we perform MCMC fits for $f\sigma_8$ and the Alcock-Paczy\`{n}ski parameter, $\epsilon$.
-We do this both with and without reconstruction.
-In both cases we find that the voxel void definition better recovers the fiducial values of the various simulations.
-This is most prominent when reconstruction is included, where the $f\sigma_8$-values recovered for the spherical voids are consequently underestimated for all simulated cosmologies.
+For all the \ANUBISIS{} simulations, we performed MCMC fits for $f\sigma_8$ and the Alcock-Paczy\`{n}ski parameter, $\epsilon$.
+We did this both with and without reconstruction.
+In both cases, we find that the voxel void definition better recovers the fiducial values of the $f\sigma_8$-parameter for the various simulations.
+The $\epsilon$-values are more consistently recovered between the two void definitions.
+The discrepancies are most prominent when reconstruction is included, where the $f\sigma_8$-values recovered for the spherical voids are consequently underestimated for all simulated cosmologies, as opposed to slightly overestimated without the reconstruction step.
 Still, for both void definitions, the ability to recover the fiducial parameter values is similar for the different simulations.
-There is no indication that the parameter estimations are more accurate for a \LCDM{} cosmology compared to \fofr{} modified gravity or massive neutrinos.
+There is no indication that the parameter estimations are more accurate for a \LCDM{} cosmology, compared to \fofr{}-modified gravity or massive neutrinos.